muratk5n/thirdwave/en/README.md

 ---

 JFK "Eternal Flame"?
-They have this f-ing gas powered thing burning since the 60s, non-stop, "in memory of JFK".
-You need to put that shit out.
+They have this bloody gas powered thing burning since the 60s, non-stop.
+Need to put that shit out.
 The mucker was undeserving for that gesture for one, and it is releasing GHG.

 ---